OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/TuringMachines.rst

 that even the most sophisticated modern computer can do.

 The first difference is memory.
-DFAs (and NFAs) have no memory beyond whatever process took them to their current state.
+Simple Deterministic (DFA) and Non-Deterministic (NFA) State Machines have no memory beyond whatever process took them to their current state.
-PDAs have a stack.
+PDA have a stack.
-This made a huge difference in the languages that can be accepted:
+This makes a huge difference in the languages that can be accepted:
-DFAs only accept regular languages, while (nondeterministic) PDAs accept any CFL.
+DFAs only accept what is called a :term:`regular language`, while (nondeterministic) PDAs accept any :term:`context-free language`.

 Consider these three languages: